Cooker0910/Staking-Contract-/docs/Staking-logic.md

 * `totalWeightedStakingBalance` the total funds in the contract taking the weights of the stakers and all previous rewards that might not have been claimed into account.

 Applying the formula for each stakeholder and summing up the results exactly equals the `rewardsPerPeriod` value.
-To receive the ENVOY tokens earned, stakeholders must manually claim them from the contract after one or multiple staking periods are over.
+To receive the cooker tokens earned, stakeholders must manually claim them from the contract after one or multiple staking periods are over.

 ## Locked bonus rewards